Leo Cárdenas: Minnesota Twins

 The Twins had something of a revolving door at short in 1968 with Jackie Hernández, Rick Renick, Ron Clark and César Tovar all manning the position at one point or another.
 Bringing in Cárdenas for solidified the Twins at their weakest position, and helped turn around the team's fortune.
-They went from 79 to 83 and seventh place in the American League (AL) to 97–65 and winning the American League West the first year of divisional play.
+They went from 79–83 and seventh place in the American League (AL) to 97–65 and winning the American League West the first year of divisional play.
 For his part, Cárdenas batted .280 with 10 home runs and 70 RBI at the bottom of the Twins' batting order.
 He tied an AL record for assists by a shortstop, with 570.